Mich45/Mich45/README.md

 I'm currently learning core web technologies and everything related to JavaScript ✔

-## WHat am I doing at the moment ?
+## What am I doing at the moment ?

 I'm looking for paid internships or entry-level jobs to have a practical and industry experience of my learnings.